processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **secret**: *Text*
 The secret used for generating temporary credentials.
 If this option isn’t specified, a secret will be auto-generated.
-However, a secret must be specified if non-anonymous TURN services running on other ejabberd nodes and/or external TURN *services* are configured.
+However, a secret must be specified explicitly if non-anonymous TURN services running on other ejabberd nodes and/or external TURN *services* are configured.
 Also note that auto-generated secrets are lost when the node is restarted, which invalidates any credentials offered before the restart.
-Therefore, the *credentials\_lifetime* should not exceed a few minutes if no *secret* is specified.
+Therefore, it’s recommended to explicitly specify a secret if clients cache retrieved credentials (for later use) across service restarts.

 - **services**: *\[Service, ...\]*
 The list of services offered to clients.
 This list can include STUN/TURN